 - ✔️ And best of all?
 No audience!

-Why not learn in the most effective & fun way – whilst actually speaking Japanese (without waiting for your turn in a group lesson)?
+Why not learn in the most effective & fun way – whilst actually speaking Japanese right from the beginning?

 How it works:

 - 📞 20 min consultation call with Vanessa

 - 👩🏻🏫 Your Japanese Tutor Connection – meet & starting learning!

 Just imagine how you’d feel if you could: